intel/tdx-linux/README.md

 pre-release Kernel and QEMU development branches.
 They are provided here for preview and test purposes only, and may be update frequently.
-Any feedback or issues should be reported as a reply to the latest upstream posting of the patch.
-See the linux-coco, linux-kvm, and qemu-devel archives for the most recent public posting of these patches.
+Any feedback or issues should be reported as a reply to the latest upstream posting of the given patch.
+See the linux-coco, linux-kvm, and qemu-devel archives on lore.kernel.org for the most recent public posting of these patches.
 Note that there some temporary workarounds and shortcuts included while formal replacements are in development.

-Wait for these patches to be accepted by their respective upstream projects and wait for those upstream projects versions to be picked up by your Linux distribution provider before using them for any production use case.
+Wait for these patches to be accepted by their respective upstream projects, Next, wait for new releases of those upstream project versions to be picked up by your chosen Linux distribution provider before using them for any production use case.

 ## Repo Layout